haleykwok/Website_Hugo_Academic/content/_index.md

           date_end: '2024-06-24'
           description: |2-
               Responsibilities include: LLMs for ontology matching
-              *  Applied LLMs to analyze and interpret metamodels, using a common set of metadata for benchmarking and testing ontology matching algorithms.
+              *  Applied LLMs such as GPT-4, BERT, etc. to analyze and interpret metamodels; Benchmarked and tested ontology matching algo COMA 3.0 and LogMap on a set of metadata.
-              *  Validated the precision, recall, and F1 score of the performance metrics for ontology matching algorithms.
+              *  Achieved an average F-measure of 91%, greatly surpassing the baseline approaches, which have a maximum average of 29%

         - title: Research Assistant
           company: McGill Software Technology Lab, led by Profs.
 Martin Robillard & Jin Guo, McGill University